 Students meet with their advisors during the term to discuss their goals, academic progress, and any other issues that may arise.
 All students are required to meet with their advisors during Advising Days (weeks 6 and 7) before they are allowed to register for classes for the upcoming term.

 All full-time faculty members (except those in their first year), full-time head coaches, librarians, and select senior administrators serve as academic advisors.
-New students are assigned to an advisor linked to their First-Year Seminar, whom they will meet during orientation.
+New students are assigned an advisor in late summer and meet with their advisors during orientation.
 In winter of their sophomore year, students are required to declare a major and are encouraged to move to an advisor in the major department.

 Departmental Student Advisors (DSAs) provide a student perspective on majors, minors, and concentrations.